Sometimes babies are unable to feed at the breast and it is necessary to express your breastmilk. Expressing your milk:

 - apply a few drops of milk to your nipples to prevent soreness.

-For more information on hand expression, refer to this fact sheet.
+For more information on hand expression, refer to this expressing fact sheet (external PDF).

 Manual or electric breast pumps are another option for expressing milk, and can be purchased or rented.
 Breast pumps are available in single flange (one breast at a time) or double flange (both breasts can be pumped at the same time).

 Reasons you may consider using a breast pump:

 - Your baby is not breastfeeding well (or not breastfeeding at all)

 - You and your baby are separated from each other

 - You need to increase your milk supply